Pink-headed duck: Status

 In 2017, an expedition to find the species by Global Wildlife Conservation also failed, with evidence indicating that the biodiversity in the general area around Indawgyi Lake and its surrounding areas was heavily declining due to habitat degradation.
 Anecdotes from residents in the area, however, indicate that the bird may have lived in the area far more recently than the last confirmed report from 1910, possibly as recently as 2010.
 One resident stated that a pink-headed duck was sighted in 1998, associating with a flock of gadwall and pintail.
 Another, more dubious report stated that shortly after a failed expedition in the area by Birdlife International ended, a local hunter caught a live male and a female or juvenile pink-headed duck, and contacted Myanmar's Biodiversity and Nature Conservation Association to sell it to them for a fee.
 The offer was declined, and the hunter killed both ducks.
 Another hunter recalled that when the habitat was in good condition, pink-headed ducks were regulars in the area, possibly up to 2014.
 They were apparently most common during February, and he also could mimic their possible calls, though it is unknown whether these calls were truly by pink-headed ducks.
 The hunter also said that there were large, impassable ponds in the wetland's center that may still hold pink-headed ducks, but these could only be accessed with a drone, which are banned in the region.

 The reason for its disappearance was probably habitat destruction.
 It is not known why it was always considered rare, but the rarity is believed to be genuine (and not an artefact of insufficient fieldwork) as its erstwhile habitat was frequently scoured by hunters in Colonial times.
 The pink-headed duck was much sought after by hunters and later as an ornamental bird, mainly because of its unusual plumage.
 Like most diving ducks, it was not considered good eating, which should facilitate the survival of any remnant birds.
-The last specimen was obtained in 1935 in Darbhanga, Andhra Pradesh, India by C. M. Inglis.
+The last specimen was obtained in 1935 in Darbhanga by C. M. Inglis.
 Some birds were also kept in the aviaries of Jean Théodore Delacour in Clères (France) and Alfred Ezra at Foxwarren Park (England) where the last known birds lived in captivity.
 The only known photographs of the species were taken here and include one of a pair taken around 1925 by David Seth-Smith.